mrigakshimishra/Portfolio/README.md

-When thinking of the intended audience which may include individuals such as professional trainers, dietitians, fitness enthusiasts, or budget-conscious families looking to optimize their protein intake cost-effectively, the information is highly relevant as the data has a twofold focus, emphasizing both cost and calories increasing allowing for a comprehensive approach to dietary planning that takes into account both economic and nutritional factors.
+When thinking of the intended audience which may include individuals such as professional trainers, dietitians, fitness enthusiasts, or budget-conscious families, the information is highly relevant as the data has a two-fold focus, emphasizing both cost and calories allowing for an approach to dietary planning that takes into account both economic and nutritional factors.
 The reason for giving it an 8 is considering that there is scope for improvement in terms of the visual design, the images for each source can be distracting, and eradicating this would make the data more direct and easier to comprehend.

 **Completeness**